10 Ways Chronic Stress May Be Affecting Your Quality of Life

 #9: Speeds up the Aging Process

 Have you ever found a gray hair during periods of stress?
 Well, there may be some truth to stress causing signs of premature aging.
-As it turns out when you are chronically stressed your body can enter into a state of fight-or-flight, shutting off certain processes that aren’t necessarily important as the body reacts to fight-or-flight.
+As it turns out when you are chronically stressed, your body can enter into a state of fight-or-flight, shutting off certain processes that aren’t necessarily important as the body prepares to take action.
 For example, if you were in true danger, your digestive system would slow, and circulation would decrease to help give your body energy to fight off the threat.
 However, when you are chronically stressed, your body can no longer tell the difference between a real threat and a perceived threat.
 This can cause body processes to slow down when they shouldn’t, which can certainly age your body.
 When your digestive system becomes sluggish your hair, skin, and nails lack the blood flow they need to look healthy.
 So chronic stress certainly speeds up the aging process, making it even more important to get stress under control.

 #10: Can Interfere with Your Social Life

 When you’re constantly stressed out, chances are you don’t feel like socializing as much.
 Maybe you feel like going home from a long day of work and just sitting on the couch and vegging out to your favorite show or movie.
-While this is ok every once in a while, social interaction is so important for mental health and can actually help you reduce stress.
+While this is okay every once in a while, social interaction is so important for mental health and can actually help you reduce stress.
 Don’t let stress interfere with your social life or relationships, as human interaction is a key component to reducing overall stress levels.

 How to Better Manage Stress